zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/android/wiki/going-further/non-vanilla/optifine.md

 ### How to install to PojavLauncher ?

-1. Open PojavLauncher and select Options
+1. Open PojavLauncher and select `Options`

 2. Then select `Launch a Mod Installer (Forge, LabyMod, Forge etc..)`

-3. After that, select the Optifine file you downloaded
+3. After that, select the [Optifine](https://optifine.net/home) file you downloaded

-4. Press the red cross mark ❌ in order to close the log
+4. Press the red cross mark (❌) in order to close the log

 5. Finally press `Install` on the Optifine GUI

-6. It will automatically install Optifine for your version
+6. It will automatically install Optifine for your selected version

 ### How can I be sure whether the Optifine is Installed or not ?